 MIDGE COMES BACK TO HAUNT HIM

 Except Midge may be haunting him.
-She’s turned into that horrible, dead apple tree, which looks like like her.
+She’s turned into that horrible, dead apple tree, which looks like her.
 Both are thin.
 I mean, what else do you need, really?

 In a gardening happening bordering on the supernatural, the ‘dead’ tree springs back to life.
 This freaks Buzz out.
 The gardener is far happier than he is.
 Buzz would chop the thing down.
 He much prefers the young, pretty apple tree growing beneath Midge.
 That tree reminds him of the young pretty woman who worked the neighbouring farm during the war.
 He kissed her once.
 That’s all he did, swear to god.
 Oh, and also placed a hand on her back.
 Just once.
 Midge saw that.
 Never forgave him for it.